-Students may only skateboard or ride bicycles to and from campus.
-If a student is under the age of 18, by CA law they must be wearing a helmet.
+Students may only skateboard or ride bicycles to and from campus or as a means of transportation on campus.
+If a student is under the age of 18, by CA law, they must wear a helmet when doing so.

 TRESPASSING